chenh19/github/docs/index.md

 <summary>**Note:**</summary>
 <div style="font-size: 0.9em">

 – If you’ve never used **Markdown** before, it’s a plain text format with simple symbols that allow other software to interpret the structure—like headings, lists, or links.
-It’s easy to learn and especially useful when working with GitHub.
+It’s very easy to learn and especially helpful when working with GitHub.
 Check out the [basic syntax](https://www.markdownguide.org/cheat-sheet/#basic-syntax), which covers the most common use cases.

 </div>
 </details>